decipher2k/Clientside-Predictor-for-Godot/README.txt

 This asset allows you to implement clientside prediction with just a few lines of code per entity.

 Do youn need an 3D artist or a gamedev?
-In that case, please send a mail to dennis@heine.codes
+In that case, please send a mail to github@decipher2k.ml

 =================================